scoggins/minemeld-ansible/README.md

 If you have forked minemeld-core, minemeld-webui or minemeld-node-prototypes repos and you want to use the forks for development, you can edit the corresponding variables in ``local.yml`` file to specify the URL of a fork of the main MineMeld repos.

+## Vagrant Build Support

+Vagrant build support is still experimental using this should build you a ubuntu 16.04 box that symlinks to checked out repos in the code/ directory of the ansible script.
+It requires virtualbox and vagrant to be installed.

+To use it do the following:

+$ cd minemeld-ansible
+$ mkdir code
+$ git checkout git@github.com:PaloAltoNetworks/minemeld-core.git code/minemeld-core
+$ git checkout git@github.com:PaloAltoNetworks/minemeld-webui.git code/minemeld-webui
+$ git checkout git@github.com:PaloAltoNetworks/minemeld-node-prototypes.git code/minemeld-node-prototypes
+$ vagrant up

+Once the install finishes you should be able to browse to https://localhost:16443/ and see minemeld or use:

+$ vagrant ssh

+To drop to a shell on the ubuntu box.

 ## Howto on Ubuntu 14.04

     $ sudo apt-get update